BillF1953/pio-hand-classifier/README.md

 The CMakeLists.txt file works in CLion on Windows 8.1 and Ubuntu 16.04 and 18.04.
 The [fast-cpp-csv-parser library](https://github.com/ben-strasser/fast-cpp-csv-parser) is required.
 [Catch2](https://github.com/catchorg/Catch2) testing framework is included.

 In the R folder, there is a file "combine_csv.r" which requires the dplyr library.
 The function `read.cat()` will produce a dataframe from the two csv files.
-If no hand categorization csv file is given, the function will automatically search the current working directing for a file with the name "filenameHandCat.csv" and attempt to merge these files.
+If no hand categorization csv file is given, the function will automatically search the current working directory for a file with the name "filenameHandCat.csv" and attempt to merge these files.
 The dataframe will also include a series of simpler hand categories which I have found useful in analysis.

 ## Getting Started